teunw/VC2-Unity-and-UE4/Documentation/graphics.md

 People can't play your game when they aren't shown something, simple enough.

 Both engines feature very advanced graphical capabilities, this is seen the examples below.
+Basic examples also show the differences more clearly.

 Unreal Engine | Unity Engine
 ------------- | --------------